-The initial scenario is similar to the preconfigured integration or express integration.
+The initial scenario is similar to the preconfigured integration.
 The entire infrastructure is based on dual-radio APs, which are arranged according to the illustration below.
 The managed WLAN initially consists of a single AP, which serves as the initial anchor AP for the unassociated APs.